tobnys/Imperium/README.md

 https://imperium-game.herokuapp.com/

 ## Summary
 This application was made as a project for Thinkful's "Node Capstone project" and I put my mind to it and decided to make some sort of game.
-I definitely did some mistakes while scoping up the application, there was a lot of things that I did not think about
+I definitely did some mistakes while scoping up the application, there was a lot of things that I did not think about.

+The game is essentially a so called "idle game" which means that the player does something which then can be automated so the player then can "idle" away from the game and check back later.
+That is the case here where a player can set up their economy to generate revenue and then later buy different crates for example.

 Bottom line is, I have been learning a lot through this whole project and it can only get better from here!

+## API Documentation
+GET endpoint - ../api/empire
+Retrieves all available empire objects from the database.

+GET endpoint - ../api/empire/:id
+Retrieves a single matching empire object from the database using the query from the parameter in the URL.

 ## Technology used